aclemons/emailrelay/doc/reference.rst

     Modifies the spool directory used by the POP server to be a sub-directory with the same name as the POP authentication user-id.
-This allows multiple POP clients to read the spooled messages without interfering with each other, particularly when also using *--pop-no-delete*.
+This allows multiple POP clients to read the spooled mail messages without interfering with each other, particularly when also using *--pop-no-delete*.
 Content files can stay in the main spool directory with only the envelope files copied into user-specific sub-directories.
 The *emailrelay-filter-copy* program is a